o0cynix0o/SABnzbPPS/README.md

 With these prerequisites in place, the script can seamlessly orchestrate the postprocessing workflow, transforming downloads into optimized x265-encoded files, selectively stripping undesired tracks and subtitles, and applying compression for efficient storage and distribution. you need to install handbreak and download and extract HandbreakCLI to the Handbreak install DIR.
 You need to either add this path to the PATH Environment Varible in Windows, so the cammands will run as expected.

+In addition to the aforementioned requirements, another crucial component must be integrated into the workflow: the PSTrigger.bat Windows batch Script.
+This inclusion is necessitated by the inherent constraint of SABnzbd, which lacks native support for executing PowerShell commands directly.
+To circumvent this limitation, the workflow incorporates the PSTrigger.bat script, meticulously crafted to interface with SABnzbd seamlessly.

+In the intricate tapestry of this automated process, these scripts serve as the backbone, meticulously orchestrated to execute at predefined stages, leveraging the categorical settings within SABnzbd.
+Through this meticulously designed framework, the efficiency and efficacy of the postprocessing workflow are elevated, ensuring a seamless transition from download completion to the meticulous encoding, track and subtitle curation, and compression phases.